Bassirou Diomaye Faye: Language

 Faye has pledged to have indigenous languages of Senegal used as the primary language of instruction in schools.
 Since becoming president, he has had his official speeches delivered in Wolof and French.

 Decolonisation efforts

 Faye is in favor of renaming certain roadways bearing names from the French colonial era in honor of "national heroes".

 Casamance conflict

 Under Faye's presidency, a new peace agreement was reached in Bissau on 25 February 2025 with the Movement of Democratic Forces of Casamance (MFDC) to end the Casamance conflict following talks hosted and mediated by Guinea-Bissau.
-Similar to a previous deal by Sall's government in 2022, the agreement was signed between the Senegalese government and the MFDC's Badiatte faction, with latter again agreeing to disarm.
+Similar to a previous deal by Sall's government in 2022, the agreement was signed between the Senegalese government and the MFDC's Badiatte faction, with the latter again agreeing to disarm.
 In contrast, the MFDC's Sadio faction did not agree to the deal.

 Personal life

 Faye is polygamous and has two wives: Marie Khone Faye and Absa Faye.
 Marie Khone is a close relative of her husband, and together they have had four children: three boys and one girl.
 He has a child (a girl) with Absa.
 Faye married Marie in 2009 and Absa in 2023.
 He has named one of his sons after Ousmane Sonko, in honor of their close friendship.
 He also has a sister.

 According to his declaration of assets that he released during his presidential campaign in 2024, Faye possesses a house in Dakar, as well as land outside the capital and in Ndiaganiao.